 3. Relevant content:

 Businesses who usually have loyal followership on social media platforms can largely attribute it to this.
 Messages on any social media platform have to align with the customer base and the type of audience on each platform so that it produces expected results.
 Disjoint content may leave customers confused.
 For example, if a business that is focused on vegetarian foods advertises meat or dairy product, customers will be confused.
 Because the social media world is constantly evolving, market intelligence and research has to be carried out so the business will constantly be in the loop.

 4. Make your employees brand advocates:

 In this age of social media, customers are more likely to trust what other people say about your brand because people, not channels, are the brands.
-According to a study by SocialChorus, 92 percent of people trust people they know, but only 14 percent trust advertising.
-In this digital age, companies should engage their employees more actively on social media platforms to help spread the word about them because people have a higher social capital that thereby draw customers to businesses.
+According to a study by SocialChorus , 92 percent of people trust people they know, but only 14 percent trust advertising.
+In this digital age, companies should engage their employees more active on social media platforms to help spread the word about them because people have a higher social capital that thereby draws customers to businesses.